edorovati/SC-EXAM/README.md

 ## Some Comments about bash file code:

 In this section, the workings of the two bash files are elucidated.
-They are kept separate from the initial code explanation for practical and logistical reasons, as they represent a means to execute the programs.
+They are kept separate from the initial code explanation as they represent a means to execute the programs.

 ### Main.sh